 The Risk Management document provides a template that is easily adaptable for any church who prefers a simpler strategy that still addresses the minimum requirements of the legislation and is relatively easy to implement.

-This strategy is available through our Professional Standards Officer, Ken Conwell.
+This strategy is available through our QB Child Safety Officer, Russell Matthews.
 He is also available to provide training and give help in the implementation of this strategy.

 Each church should have received a Zero Tolerance for Abuse Poster and brochures.
-If you need to order more, please contact Ken Conwell or click on the links or buttons below to download a print version.
+If you need to order more, please contact QB Reception on 07 3354 5600 or click on the links or buttons below to download a print version.

 - Download the Nationally Agreed Standards – Australian Baptist Response to working with Children and Youth brochure